-I used to (ok, sometimes I still do) get frustrated that my house wasn’t ever CLEAN.
+I used to (ok, sometimes I still do, it’s an on going work in progress!) get frustrated that my house wasn’t ever CLEAN.
 We had 3 little kids, I worked from home full time and it just seemed like I had a never ending to-do list.
 I was constantly limiting my kids’ play trying to keep mess at bay.
 One night while venting to my husband about how I just couldn’t seem to keep up, he pointed out that it was because we LIVE HERE.
 Hahaha, shocker right!?
 But then he also said that I viewed cleaning as a picture.
 I clean and expect it to stay picture perfect.
 He explained that he sees it more as a frame in a video, in continuous motion.
 It may be clean right now but in the next frame the toy trains might be out.

 Shortly after this conversation I came across an article that talked about “finding your clean enough”.
 This article changed my life!
 I tried to find the article to link it, but didn’t have any luck finding it again.
 Basically, you need to decide what is clean enough for YOU, not your neighbor, not your mom, not anyone else but YOU (well and your significant other!
 They have to live there too.)